 We hear about Ketones and how they are important and can contribute to our nutrition and exercise performance.
 A person who is diabetic must be careful and watch out his/her ketones in the urine.

-Patients with diabetes, are asked to reduce their carbohydrate intake and increase good fats in diet, with optimal proteins.
-Doing so decreases blood glucose therefore keeping blood sugar at an optimal level.
+Patients with diabetes, are asked to reduce their carbohydrate intake and increase good fats in their diet, with optimal proteins.
+Doing so decreases blood glucose, therefore, keeping blood sugar at an optimal level.
 Studies have now shown that ketogenic diets are also used to prevent and improve brain function, improve diabetes and prevent cancers.

 It is normal to have a low level of ketones as ketones are produced whenever body fat is burned.